YehudaTaylor/YehudaTaylor.github.io/_posts/2025-02-13-hydro-shepherd.md

 ### Planning {#planning}

-The project was planned in sprints, starting after the midterm submission in January 2024\.

 The plan was to work in sprints, with work broken down and assigned to a given sprint.
 ![][image13]
 Figure: Gantt Chart of Sprints.